Area of Law: Criminal Law

 Penalties under the Criminal Code

-If you drive while your licence is suspended and you get into an accident, your insurance will probably not cover the cost of the damages, and you may be sued.
+If you drive while your licence is suspended and you get into an accident:

 The penalties for driving while your licence is suspended are serious.
 If you have been charged with any criminal offence, and need to hire a criminal defence lawyer, contact our preferred expert, Calvin Barry Criminal Lawyers

 You now haveoptions: